syrinsecurity/ramfs/readme.md

 # RAMFS

 RAMFS is a in memory file system which has the capability of creating and removing directories and files.
 Files can be written to and read from but also read/write permissions can be set in order to protect the filesystem if desired.
+A hashmap is used for ultra fast directory lookups and memory pointers are used to minimise copying memory inturn resulting in less memory overhead and faster reads/writes.

 ## Install